raspberrypi/documentation/configuration/localisation.md

 ### Raspbian

-Once again, this is something else you can change using the [raspi-config](raspi-config.md#change-timezone) tool.
+Once again, this is something you can change using the [raspi-config](raspi-config.md#change-timezone) tool.